 But do you know what is even simpler?
-Actually making these Vanilla Overnight Oats.
+Actually making it.

 All you need to do is place the ingredients in a jar, mix really well, refrigerate for at least 4 hours and BAM!
 That’s it.
 Your very own Breakfast Bowl (minus the fruit) is ready.
 But what about all those fancy toppings?